Tolkoton/Williams-Trading-Strategy-for-Crypto/README.md

 Feel free to contact me if you have any questions: https://bit.ly/2Lhbdbh

-You can use this software not only with Bill Williams indicators that are found here, but also any indicators you want.
+You can use this software not only with Bill Williams indicators that are found here, but also with any indicators you want.
 I found a good package here: https://github.com/jealous/stockstats

 You can find explanation of sample experiment here: https://bit.ly/2o1gCtA